nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 This design not only makes CKB suitable for strictly defined and independently verifiable common knowledge (such as the result of value transfers in token systems), but also suitable for real business scenarios based on trust.

 The current state of CKB is the set of all common knowledge that it stores.
 The CKB design of data flow and economic incentives is based on states - states are generated on the client side, validated by the consensus algorithm, and stored on the distributed network, forming common knowledge.
-CKB uses Lambda Calculas as the computation model, and the generic Cell data model.
+CKB uses Lambda Calculus as the computation model, and the generic Cell data model.
 It supports virtual machines.
 Users can define their own data types and their generation and validation algorithms.

 Table 1 compares Bitcoin, Ethereum and Nervos CKB as common knowledge bases: